Easy Vegan Chili Recipe

 Perfectly spiced.
 It’s important to be generous with the spices here!
 As well as the obvious chilli peppers and paprika, we are adding cumin, garlic powder and dried herbs that work incredibly well together.

 Easy to make.
-The entire preparation process is pretty hands-off.
+Even though the chili needs time to cook down, the entire preparation process is pretty hands-off.
 Most of it involves stirring together the ingredients in a pan, and then waiting for the dish to cook and really come together.

 Made with just simple ingredients.
 Absolutely nothing fancy here!
 But this certainly doesn’t sacrifice on flavour.
 The ingredients involve lots of vegetables for an amazing texture.